auto-differentiation/xad/docs/quantlib-risks/practical-guide.md

 ---
-title: "QuantLib-Risks Sensitivity Analysis"
+title: "QuantLib-Risks: Enhance Derivative Analysis"
-description: "Swap Pricing and Curve Construction: A Practical Guide to Sensitivity Analysis Using Python and QuantLib using XAD automatic differentiation"
+description: "Optimise financial modeling and derivative pricing with QuantLib-Risks.
+Achieve accurate, fast sensitivity analysis."
 ---

 # Swap Pricing and Curve Construction: A Practical Guide to Sensitivity Analysis Using Python and QuantLib